 We caught up with Teresa before she spoke to the seminar and she answered questions submitted by Aspirer's Twitter friends!

 The seminars are free to attend, open to all colleagues, and refreshments are provided.
 Seminars run from 4pm - 5pm with the opportunity for questions afterwards.
-Please book your place by emailing Alison at email@example.com.
+Please book your place by emailing Rachel at firstname.lastname@example.org or calling 01606 288973

 The majority of our seminars will be held at Ash Grove Academy in Macclesfield.
-If you are interested in coming along or would like further information, please contact Alison.
+If you are interested in coming along or would like further information, please contact Rachel.